 Patients with skeletal muscle injuries and disease often suffer from muscle fibrosis and increased stiffness.
 Fibrotic muscle is characterized by an increase in the extracellular matrix, which could be a contributing factor to increased muscle stiffness.
 However, the ultrastructure of these extracellular matrix components and their connection to tendons and muscle fiber are unknown.
 To study the structure of the extracellular matrix and its connection to other muscle components we use serial block face scanning electron microscopy.
 Stacks of images from fibrotic muscles are generated and reconstructed to show fibrotic collagen structures within the muscle.
 Understanding the changes to extracellular matrix ultrastructure in fibrotic muscle may identify therapeutic targets to reduce fibrosis and muscle stiffness in patients with limited muscle function.

 BoNT/A is a common treatment used in the rehabilitation of children with cerebral palsy.
 Despite how widely used it has become over the past several years, there have been few studies characterizing the effects of injections on muscle structure or function.
 We have been studying the effect of BoNT/A on muscle structure and function in a rat model.
-Recently, we have shown Increased efficacy and decreased systemic-effects of botulinum toxin A injection after active or passive muscle manipulation and a Differential effect of dose and volume on muscle structure and function after botulinum toxin injection.
+Recently, we have shown Dramatic Changes in Muscle Contractile and Structural Properties After Two Botulinum Toxin Injections.

 For questions or comments regarding this site, please e-mail the webmaster.